mpascha61/Engineering_4_Notebook/README.md

 ### Reflection

 Majority of this assignment was adding the led code previously learned into the previous acceleration code.
 Had issues trying to properly detect the X/Y values because I had the lines determining it stacked on top of each other instead of being in a straight line with only a colon at the end of it.
+Also had to use "<" and ">" symbols to determine which LED was active.

+## CrashAvoidance3

 ### Assignment Description